-WHEREAS the parties wish to ensure the maintenance of the highest standard of resident care and service efficiency as possible.
+WHEREAS, the parties wish to ensure the maintenance of the highest standard of resident care and service efficiency as possible;

-AND WHEREAS, the parties wish to provide interested staff with the opportunity to work an innovative schedule and to create full-time positions.
+AND WHEREAS, the parties wish to provide interested staff with the opportunity to work an innovative schedule and to create full-time positions;

-THEREFORE, the parties agree to one Employer two Homes employment opportunities as follows:
+THEREFORE, the parties agree to one Employer two homes employment opportunities as follows:

-- The Employer will identify with ONA the vacancies that exist at both Homes.
+- 1. The Employer will identify with ONA the vacancies that exist at both homes.
 ONA will ensure that both bargaining units are in agreement to pilot such a position(s).
 Both bargaining units will be included in the establishment of the pilot project.
 If the bargaining units are not in agreement with the pilot project, the project will not proceed. - 2.
-The Employer will ensure all positions have been previously posted and unfilled with a Home in accordance with the Collective Agreement. - 3.
-Once this is completed the Employer will consult with ONA.
+The Employer will ensure all positions have been previously posted and unfilled with a home in accordance with the collective agreement. - 3.
+Once this is completed the Employer will consult with ONA. - 4.
+The two-home vacancies will be filled in accordance with Article 9 of the collective agreement.
+However, the vacancies will be posted simultaneously at both homes and all applicants will be treated in accordance with Article 9 of the ONA Collective Agreement.
+Where seniority is the deciding factor the most senior candidate will be selected regardless of which home their seniority was accumulated, and subject to #5 and #6 below. - 5.
+Any disputes arising from the job posting process in #4 above will be filed with the designated home only.
+The collective agreement of the designated home will be the applicable collective agreement. - 6.
+Service and seniority will be recognized for all purposes provided for the respective collective agreements and the following principles will apply: - (a) For purposes of seniority and service, transferring employees will be treated as though they have always been employed in the designated Employer.

-- 5. Any disputes arising from the job posting process in #4 above will be filed with the designated Home only.
-The Collective Agreement of the designated Home will be the applicable Collective Agreement. - 6.
-Service and seniority will be recognized for all purposes provided for the respective Collective Agreements and the following principles will apply: - (a) For purposes of seniority and service, transferring employees will be treated as though they have always been employed in the designated Employer. - (b) An employee who transfers from one Home to the other will transfer all service and seniority as accrued at the time of the employee's transfer to the designated Employer. - (c) Employees who are working simultaneously at both Employers prior to the job posting shall receive credit for seniority held at only one of the two Employers.
+- (b) An employee who transfers from one home to the other will transfer all service and seniority as accrued at the time of the employee's transfer to the designated Employer. - (c) Employees who are working simultaneously at both Employers prior to the job posting shall receive credit for seniority held at only one of the two Employers.
 The employee will receive credit for the higher of the two seniorities. - 7.
 The following terms of employment will be administered as follows: - (a) Wages

-A transferring employee will be paid in accordance with the Collective Agreement of the designated Employer.
+A transferring employee will be paid in accordance with the collective agreement of the designated Employer.